 - AM Session Liquidity Raid

 The One Trade Setup For Life repeats consistently and is applicable for both scalping and day trading.
-This ICT Strategy is a standalone model and does not require any additional trading approach.
+This ICT Strategy, as a complete model, does not require any additional methods and is considered one of the best ICT setups for traders.

 What is the Draw on Liquidity (DOL)?